Brett-Tanner/Journal/2023/Dec_23.md

 - Remember debug() is a helper in views, formats and YML and displays in pre tags

 - [x] Install pghero so I can see DB stats easily
-  - [] Test that only User 1 can access the panel
-  - [] Check out the recommendations on live, from dev seems like some unused indexes at least
+  - [x] Write auth tests (request)
+- [x] Don't send confirm emails when clicking 'no email confirm' button after invoice previously confirmed with an email
-- [] Close activities 2pm the last weekday before they start
+- Close activities 2pm the last weekday before they start
+  - [x] Edit the closing date hash in TimeSlot
+  - [x] Edit the live activity names to handle identically named activities
+  - [x] Fix the 1/8 closing dates, upload and rename live activities
-- [] Disable copy regs for closed events
+- [x] Disable copy regs for closed events
+- [] Add translations for school names
 - [] Overwrite the sign in path properly as well
   - Can use `stored__location_for` to redirect to originally requested page
 - [] Uncomment `config.force_ssl` in production, we're already redirecting to HTTPS and the other stuff is good